Why Home Exercises Matter for Back Pain Relief

 4. Glute Bridge

 How to do it: Lie on your back with knees bent and feet flat.
-Lift your hips to form a straight line from shoulders to knees.
+Lift your hips to form a straight line from your shoulders to your knees.

 Reps: 10–12